 Before leaving Extern’s Savannah House, the young people presented The Duke and Duchess with a gift of the handmade bunting for their own children and a posy of flowers who spent almost 2 hours at the respite centre.

-Now to What Duchess Wore- When I saw the first picture of Catherine today, it straight took me down the memory lane and back to the time period of 2007 to 2010.
+Now to What The Duchess Wore- When I saw the first picture of Catherine today, it straight took me down memory lane and back to the time period of 2007 to 2010.
 She was wearing her stylish Reiss Olivia Coat.

-The pea length coat has been part of Duchess’s wardrobe since at least 2007.
+The pea-length coat has been part of The Duchess’s wardrobe since at least 2007.
 We first saw the coat during a visit to the club when Catherine and her younger sister Pippa joined Peter Philips’ Birthday celebration.
 Catherine was seen wearing the coat on her 26th birthday in 2008.
 The coat again made an appearance at William’s RAF passing out parade in 2008.
 Then at the Henry Van Straubenzee carol service in 2009 and then finally at the pre-wedding rehearsal just a night before William and Catherine’s wedding in April 2011.

 The stunning off-white double-breasted piece features lapel collars with a slightly flared silhouette.
 The coat is such a classic piece and a perfect example of investing in timeless clothes that will last in our wardrobe for a long time.

-Underneath the coat, Catherine wore Equipment Slim Signature Polka Dot Silk Shirt debuted September 2019 for a visit to Sunshine House Children and Young People’s Health and Development Centre in London.
+Underneath the coat, Catherine wore Equipment Slim Signature Polka Dot Silk Shirt debuted in September 2019 for a visit to Sunshine House Children and Young People’s Health and Development Centre in London.